A Broken System: Why We Need a Labor Party

 Banning insider trading for public officials

-Ensuring non-millionaires can run for office
+Non-millionaires can run for office

 Requiring transparency, like pay stubs, from candidates